Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-offensivenim.md

 categories: Blog
 ---

 During some downtime in my pentesting recently, I have  tried to increase my knowledge of the tooling required to avoid AV.
-I had built a basic runner in C++ that incorporated syscalls to bypass Defender, but I was seeing some [videos](https://www.youtube.com/watch?v=vq6wNGYzdDE) by John Hammond explaining the powers of the programming language called Nim, so I wanted to give it a try next.
+I had previously built a basic runner in C++ that incorporated syscalls to bypass Defender, but I was seeing some [videos](https://www.youtube.com/watch?v=vq6wNGYzdDE) by John Hammond explaining the powers of the programming language called Nim, so I wanted to give that a try next.

 In recent years Nim has become the preferred choice of many Malware writers due to the fact that the syntax is Python like, yet it compiles executables or dll's very easily for Windows, so it can be an ideal choice for newbies.